limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 |_  256 0a:ad:aa:c7:16:f7:15:07:f0:a8:50:23:17:f3:1c:2e (ECDSA)
 ```

-No matter what I did, the web server always returned `403 Forbidden` which was frustrating.
-Even when I passed the HTTP request through the proxy (squid), I was still greeted with the same response.
-Then it struck me when I navigated to the proxy at `http://192.168.30.4:31337`.
-I should be using the hostname instead of the IP address!
+The web server always returns `403 Forbidden`, no matter what I do, which is frustrating.
+Even when I pass the HTTP request through the proxy (squid), I still receive the same response.
+An idea struck me when I navigated to the proxy at `http://192.168.30.4:31337` — I should be using the hostname instead of the IP address!

 ![screenshot-1](/assets/images/posts/pinkys-palace-walkthrough/screenshot-1.png)

-Woohoo.
-In full pink glory!
+Now, in full pink glory.

 ![screenshot-2](/assets/images/posts/pinkys-palace-walkthrough/screenshot-2.png)

 ### Directory/File Enumeration

-Now that I've gotten over the first hurdle, let's use `dirbuster` to enumerate the available directories/files out there.
+Now that I've gotten over the first hurdle, let's use `dirbuster` to fuzz the available directories/files out there.
 But first, we need to set up the proxy in `dirbuster`.

 ![screenshot-3](/assets/images/posts/pinkys-palace-walkthrough/screenshot-3.png)